-At the end of a muddy path lined by rubber trees, Herman proudly presents his family fish farm.
-Around 70 Asian arowanas, decorative fishes highly valued among aquarists, swim in three rectangle shaped fishponds.
-His parents are clerks in the village of Selimbau in the West Kalimantan, a province of Indonesian island Borneo, but the sale of arowanas brings in a better profit.
+At the end of a muddy path lined by rubber trees, Herman proudly presents his family’s fish farm.
+Around 70 Asian arowanas, decorative fishes highly valued among aquarists, swim in three rectangle-shaped fishponds.
+His parents are clerks in the village of Selimbau in the West Kalimantan, a province of Indonesian island Borneo.
+But the sale of arowanas brings in a better profit.

-Asian arowana or the “dragon fish” is the most expensive aquarium fish in the world.
-It exists in multiple colors and is breed across Southeast Asia.
-In Singapore the average price of young arowanas is 300 dollars.
-Rare species, like the ones in West Kalimantan, recognizable by its color, reach the price of 1,500 dollars.
+Asian Arowana or the “dragon fish” is the most expensive aquarium fish in the world.
+This fish exists in multiple colors and we can find them across Southeast Asia.
+In Singapore, the average price of young arowanas is 300 dollars.
+Rare species, like the ones in West Kalimantan, recognizable by their color, reach the price of 1,500 dollars.
 Adult albino specimens are sold for the astronomical price of 70,000 dollars.

-Before they became famous as the mythical “dragon fish”, arowanas which are today a status symbol, were food for poor in the countries of Southeast Asia, where they live in their natural habitat.
+Before they became famous as the mythical “dragon fish”, arowanas are today a status symbol.
+They were food for the poor in the countries of Southeast Asia, where they live in their natural habitat.
 Emily Voigt in her book “The Dragon Behind the Glass” writes that their prestige suddenly grew after efforts to preserve the species in the 70s.
-It became interesting as a rarity because it was put on endangered species list and the trade was prohibited.
+This fish became interesting as a rarity since it was on the endangered species list.

 Rich Singaporeans spend a fortune on cosmetic treatments for their pets.
-Esthetic eye surgery became a standard procedure of Eugene Ng, one of the most famous cosmetic surgeons for Asian arowanas in Singapore.
-With the help of forceps, he removes the tissue behind the eye and suppresses the eyeball deeper into the fisheye socket.
+Esthetic eye surgery became a standard procedure of Eugene Ng.
+It is one of the most famous cosmetic surgeons for Asian arowanas in Singapore.
+With the forceps, he removes the tissue behind the eye and suppresses the eyeball deeper into the fisheye socket.

 I know that some people think this is cruel, but really, I am doing the fish a favor.
 Now it looks more beautiful and the owner will love it more, says doctor Ng.